BrotherBuford/tantocuore-randomizer/README.md

 <li>production - the stable version used on the live site</li>
 </ul>

+<p>Automated testing is done on each branch with Travis-CI using Perl versions 5.30, 5.28, 5.26, 5.24, and 5.22.
+Many but not <i>all</i> conditions are tested; only conditions involving specific card removals and Bar Maid inclusion (if required) are part of the tests.</p>

 <p><i>This uses CGI.pm and not a newer framework due to being a very old project that receives occasional updates and improvements.
 The history of this repository only goes back to when version control was changed to git; much of the earlier revision history was in a long-lost CVS repository.</i></p>